 Air Quality Sensor

 The Winix has an air quality sensor that samples the air in your home.
-After about 5 minutes of running it will settle down and display either a blue, orange, or red light.
-Blue being good, orange is moderate, and red is bad air.
+After about 5 minutes of running, it will settle down and display either a blue, orange, or red light.
+Blue is good, orange is for moderate quality, and red indicates bad air.
 This is a VERY helpful feature and really helps to know if you need to clean up a particular room.
 My son's room is in the back of the house, away from the main area where we generally run the purifier all day.
 We find that on smoky days, the air in his room usually needs to be cleaned up at bedtime.
 But we wouldn't know without the sensor on the purifier.
 Within 15 minutes or so, the air in his room is all cleaned up.

 Auto Fan Mode

 If you turn the air purifier to auto mode, it will use the built-in sensor to adjust the fan based on the current quality of the air in your home.
 Poor air quality will trigger it to run faster, and better air quality will slow it down (saving you power).
 This is an extremely nice feature that we will use in the future, but for now, when the smoke is so bad, we leave it on 3rd speed all the time.